PhillChris/CSC207-project/phase1/README.txt

 STATIONTYPE | StationName1 | StationName2 | StationName3 | ... | StationNameN |

 Note that self-intersecting, or circular, routes are not supported in this system.
+Stations in distinct routes are considered "intersecting" if and only if they have the same name.

 The remaining lines of the program are action lines, contributing to program execution.